 Cryptocurrency Casino Bonus Terms: What to Verify

-The bonus offered by a site typically consists of a 100 % match up to a set amount in the chosen token, a 30× wagering requirement on slots, a 30‑day validity window, and a withdrawal cap of 1 BTC (≈ €30 000 at current rates) before any winnings can be cashed out.
+The bonus offered by the site typically consists of a 100 % match up to a set amount in the chosen token, a 30× wagering requirement on slots, a 30‑day validity window, and a withdrawal cap of 1 BTC (≈ €30 000 at current rates) before any winnings can be cashed out.

 When a player deposits the minimum amount, the bonus is credited automatically to the wallet address generated for that account.
 The wagering multiplier applies exclusively to slot play; table games contribute only 50 % toward the total requirement, meaning a 1 BTC bonus would need 30 BTC of slot wagering or 60 BTC of table wagering to satisfy the 30× condition.
 The 30‑day expiry is strict; any unfulfilled wagering within that period forfeits the bonus and any associated winnings.